easymomo/continue/memory-bank/activeContext.md

 6. **Custom UI Mode**: Adding a new "AIgents" mode option to the existing UI dropdown, preserving all current functionality.

 ## Selected Technical Approach

 - **Agent Framework**: LangChain.js with LangGraph for orchestrating multi-agent workflows
 - **Agent Model**: CrewAI-inspired role-based model with hierarchical structure
 - **LLM Integration**: Adapter for both local (LM Studio, Ollama) and cloud LLMs
-- **Vector Database**: Chroma DB for development, with options for Pinecone or Qdrant in production
+- **Vector Database**: Local ChromaDB with project isolation and offline operation
 - **Instruction Management**: YAML/JSON configuration files with hot-reload capabilities
 - **MCP Implementation**: Using VS Code's MCP API to discover and utilize registered MCP servers
 - **UI Integration**: Adding "AIgents" as a new mode option alongside existing Agent, Chat, and Edit modes

 ## Custom AIgents Mode Implementation

 The extension will add a new "AIgents" mode to the mode selector dropdown, alongside the existing Agent, Chat, and Edit modes.
 This approach has several advantages:

 1. **Preserves Existing Functionality**: All current modes remain completely untouched